Krzysztof Marciniak, Ph.D., docent

 that was held January 6-11, 2004 at Campus Valla, Linköping University

 A 12 hp Ph.D. course: Introduction to differential geometry – a modern approach to classical ideas of differential geometry: general topology, curves and surfaces in Rn, smooth manifolds, tensor fields, Riemannian geometry (Levi-Civita connection, parallel displacement, geodesics, curvature tensor) and more.
-The course is now (spring-fall 2016) running.
-Contact me firstname.lastname@example.org if you are interested in taking the course.
+The last run of the course (spring-fall 2016) is now finished.
+Contact me email@example.com if you are interested in taking the course.

 A 10 hp Ph.D. course: Calculus of variations and optimal control theory, was running in the Fall 2014.
 Plan of the course can be found here.
 Contact me firstname.lastname@example.org if you are interested in taking the course.